 The permanent pool shall be sized to provide at least a 14-day residence time based upon average wet season rainfall (rainfall occurring over the wettest four months of an average year).
 Additional permanent pool volume is required for wet detention systems which directly discharge to OFWs.
 The maximum depth of the permanent pool shall be 12 feet.
-The minimum depth of the permanent pool shall be two feet.
+The minimum depth of the permanent pool shall be 2 feet.
 An aerobic environment should be maintained throughout the water column in wet detention ponds.

-5.5 Swale System Design Criteria and Guidelines
+5.5 Swales Systems Design Criteria and Guidelines for Swale Systems

 Swales are a man-made or natural system shaped or graded to required dimensions and designed for the conveyance and rapid infiltration of stormwater runoff.
-Swales are designed to infiltrate a defined quantity of runoff through the permeable soils of the swale floor and side slopes into the shallow groundwater aquifer.
+Swales are designed to infiltrate a defined quantity of runoff through the permeable soils of the swale floor and side slopes into the shallow ground water aquifer.
 Turf is established to promote infiltration and stabilize the side slopes.
 The swale holds water only during and immediately after a storm event, thus the system is normally "dry."
 Swales provide excellent removal of stormwater pollutants.
 Substantial amounts of suspended solids, oxygen demanding materials, heavy metals, bacteria, some varieties of pesticides and nutrients such as phosphorus are removed as runoff percolates through the vegetation and soil profile.
-Besides pollution control, swale systems can be utilized to promote the recharge of groundwater to prevent saltwater intrusion in coastal areas, and to maintain groundwater levels in aquifer recharge areas.
+Besides pollution control, swale systems can be utilized to promote the recharge of groundwater to prevent saltwater intrusion in coastal areas, and to maintain ground water levels in aquifer recharge areas.
 Swales can be incorporated into the design of a stormwater management system to help meet the runoff volume criteria.
+Swales can also be utilized to provide pre-treatment of runoff prior to its release to another treatment BMPs.

-Swale systems shall comply with all applicable requirements of Parts II, III, and IV of this Volume, and Applicant's Handbook Volume I. Swales may be designed as linear retention basins or for conveyance.
-Swales shall have side slopes no steeper than or equal to 3:1 (horizontal to vertical).
+Swales systems shall comply with all applicable requirements of Part II, III, and IV of this volume.
+Swales, must be designed to treat, through percolation or evapotranspiration, the required water quality volumes as found in Part IV of this volume or a volume of stormwater equal to at least 80 percent of the runoff resulting from a design storm with a three-year, one-hour rainfall depth and SCS type II distribution falling on average antecedent moisture conditions.
+Swale shall have side slopes no steeper than or equal to 3:1 (horizontal to vertical).
 Construction of swale systems must be in conformance with procedures that avoid degradation of swale infiltration capacity due to compaction and construction sedimentation.
 Swales shall be stabilized with vegetative cover suitable for soil stabilization, stormwater treatment, and nutrient uptake.
 The swale shall be designed to take into account the soil erodibility, soil percolation, slope, slope length, and drainage area so as to prevent erosion and reduce pollutant concentrations.